|

 RS [reference-string]

-Begin citation of an automatically numbered bibliographic
+Begin an automatically numbered reference definition.
+By

-mark in a string of that name.
+reference mark in a string of that name, which can be

 S [type-size [vertical-spacing]]